 What is overdrafting and how can it help your business?

-Figures from the Australian Securities and Investments Commission show that insufficient Working Capital was the leading cause of business failure in 2015-161.
+Figures from the Australian Securities and Investments Commission show that insufficient working capital was the leading cause of business failure in 2022-2023 (52%)1.

-Dun & Bradstreet data confirms that average payment days are on the increase in Australia2, what can organisations do to improve their access to short-term funds?
-This is where a business overdraft facility could prove vital.
+So, what can organisations do to improve their access to short-term funds?
+This is where a business overdraft facility could assist.

 Enquire about business services with IMB Bank